 Where there are purchases, there are payment disputes.
 As with any transaction, there’s always a risk that your customer will dispute the validity of their purchase.
 Cardholders can initiate a payment dispute or chargeback by asking their bank to reverse the charge.
 But you have a better chance of avoiding disputes—and when they do happen, of convincing your customer’s bank that you’re in the right—by following a few best practices.

 Make your sales policies clear on your transaction receipts.

 If a customer disputes a payment for a service or a product that wasn’t refundable, it’s not enough to provide their bank with a signed receipt.
 Presenting a “no returns, refunds or cancellations” sign at the register won’t convince them, either.
 The bank needs evidence that the customer was aware of your refund, return, and/or cancellation policies.
 Usually, you’re more likely to win a dispute if you can show that the customer signed a receipt or invoice in which these policies are clearly explained.
 Learn more about customizing your receipts and invoices.

 You may also consider using one of our contract templates.
 Using contracts helps you to build good customer relationships and avoid disputes by setting expectations with your customer at the outset.
-Take a look at the contracts we have available in the Build Your Own Contract Walkthrough.
+Take a look at the contracts we have available in the Build Your Own Contract feature.